tatumio/doc/docs/rpc/algorand-rpc-documentation/indexer/getHealth.md

 ### Overview

-The `health` method allows you to check the health status of the Algorand node connected to the Tatum SDK.
+The `getHealth` method allows you to check the health status of the Algorand node connected to the Tatum SDK.
 It provides information about the node's availability and operational status.

 ### Example Use Cases: